-Understanding HEPA FiltersOne of the terms you will often hear when researching air purifiers is HEPA filters.
-This is a special type of pleated filter that is rated to remove 99.97% or more of particles that are as small as 0.3 microns.
+Understanding HEPA Filter Based MediaOne of the terms you will often hear when researching air purifiers is HEPA.
+This is a special type of pleated filter that is made from HEPA filter based media that can filter out particles as small as 0.3 microns.

 Most commonly, it is made of plastic material, specifically polypropylene.
 However, it can also be made from fiberglass or other materials.

-While 0.3 microns is incredibly small (human hair is roughly 70 to 100 microns), there are gases, chemicals, and VOC’s that are even smaller.
+While 0.3 microns is incredibly small (human hair is roughly 70 to 100 microns), there are gases, chemicals, and VOCs that are even smaller.
 In this case, other filtering products, such as activated carbon, may be needed.
-Some tiny gases and particles can pass through the HEPA filter but will be captured by the activated carbon or another technology.
+Some tiny gases and particles can pass through this filter but will be captured by the activated carbon or another technology.

-Essentially, a HEPA filter removes particles, such as dust, mold spores, and pollen, to a certain standard.
+Essentially, HEPA filter based media removes particles, such as dust, mold spores, and pollen, to a certain standard.

 The MERV Scale: An Important Way to Judge Air FiltersTo fully understand filters, and to help you choose the right one for your needs, you need to understand the MERV rating scale.